Jonalogy/trash_classification/README.md

 What is orchestrated:

-* Utilities to fetch from mirror repo and Colab
+* Utilities to fetch from mirror repo and Colab if required
 * Allow the distributing of dataset to *train*, *validation* and *test* datasets
 * Visualise class distribution before scientist initiates the training
 * Allow scientist the declare variations of some hyperparameters (Other hyperparams are within the model_builders eg. `RobinMobilenetV2.py` itself)